MAP Matters to Illinois Students!

 For over 50 years, the Monetary Award Program (MAP) has helped make college possible for millions of Illinoisans across the state.
 MAP matters because it provides need-based aid that a student doesn’t have to repay, defraying tuition and fee costs and limiting excessive loan debt for students without the resources to pay for college.

-FY 2013 the Illinois Student Assistance Commission awarded approximately $371 million in MAP grants, helping over 140,000 students to continue their education.
-Although MAP is one of the best investments we can make in our citizens, in our economy and in the future of the state, in FY2013 alone, over 150,000 eligible applicants were not offered MAP due to insufficient funding.
-Similarly, in FY 2014, approximately $372 million in MAP grants served over 136,000 students, but 165,000 eligible applicants were not offered MAP due to insufficient funding.
+In FY 2014 the Illinois Student Assistance Commission awarded approximately $372 million in MAP grants, helping over 136,000 students to continue their education.
+Although MAP is one of the best investments we can make in our citizens, in our economy and in the future of the state, in FY 2014 alone, approximately 165,000 eligible applicants were not offered MAP due to insufficient funding.